cxnturi0n/traffic-analyzer/README.md

 5. Pulls Docker images for Neo4j, PostGIS, and optionally PGAdmin.
 6. Initiates Docker containers in detached mode.
 7. Executes the `init-postgis.sh` script to convert road geometries into GeoJSON format and loads them into PostGIS.
-8. Executes the `init-neo4j.sh` script to load CSV files into Neo4j.
+8. Executes the `init-neo4j.sh` script to load CSV files and indexes into Neo4j.

 If I have convinced you that I will not install any malware on your machine you can follow these simple steps to proceed with the installation: